vimalavinisha/angular2-image-popup/README.md

 check the official demo in `demo/webpack` and the live example [HERE](https://ks89.github.io/angular-modal-gallery/), compiled with `npm run build:aot:github`

-To be able to run it follow these steps:
+To be able to run it follow these steps

 1. `npm i` (from the root folder of this project)
 2. `npm run build`
 3. `sudo npm run link` (requires sudo)
-3. `cd demo/systemjs`
+3. `cd demo/webpack`
 4. `npm i`
 5. `npm run link` (sudo not required here)
 6. `npm start`

+To build as dev
+- `npm run build:dev`

+To build as prod without aot
+- `npm run build:prod`

+To build as prod with aot
+- `npm run build:prod:aot`

+To deploy this application on github
+- `npm run build:aot:github` and push `docs` folder.

 ### Systemjs

 check the official demo in `demo/systemjs` (not for production)

-To be able to run it follow these steps:
+To be able to run it follow these steps

 1. `npm i` (from the root folder of this project)
 2. `npm run build`
 3. `sudo npm run link` (requires sudo)